 Send regular media alerts before scheduled events, highlighting activities and possible news leads.
 Be prepared to answer media questions by knowing what are customers' key needs and wants and how your program addresses them.
-Sharing your program's success stories can help key customers appreciate and understand the value of your

 Here are ideas from successful teachers that will help you chart your program's course for success.